DarkOceanInteractive/git-conventions/README.md

 > ⚠️ The length of the first line  of the commit message (type + scope + subject) should not exceed 80 characters in length.
 Otherwise, it might cause readability issues as GitHub will only display 80 characters in the commits history.
-Make the subject really short, and add details in the body
+Make the subject really short, and add details in the body.

 #### Types